 This way your team members can always reach out and seek help when they need it and an engineer can start to assist within minutes.

-Providing the option for the team members to reach out to the IT Help desk is now more important than ever as we want team members to harness the power of technology and not blame technology for them not able to perform.
+Providing the option for the team members to reach out to the IT Help desk is now more important than ever as we want team members to harness the power of technology and not blame technology for their not being able to perform.

-This model usually has an annual or a monthly subscription service.
-Once in place the IT managed service provider will then provide IT Help desk functionality for you and for you team members.
+This model usually has an annual or monthly subscription service.
+Once in place, the IT-managed service provider will then help IT desk functionality for you and your team members.